-Two full-time advisors are dedicated to providing exceptional services to medical pre-professional students, inspiring them to become informed decision makers and successful, competitive applicants for health professional school.
-The mission of the office reflects the University’s: to cultivate a culture of engagement that bridges theory with practice, extends the learning environments beyond the classroom, and promotes student growth and life success.
+Specifically dedicated full-time advisors provide exceptional services to medical pre-professional students, inspiring them to become informed decision makers and successful, competitive applicants for health professional school.
+The mission of the office, resembling the University's, is to cultivate a culture of engagement that bridges theory with practice, extends the learning environments beyond the classroom, and promotes student growth and life success.

-In addition to providing advisement and coaching services, Medical Professions Advising coordinates an exciting schedule of events, including information meetings, development workshops, and information sessions with representatives from health professional schools.
-These sessions complement and reinforce information students gain through advisement appointments, and assist students in broadening their perspectives of the medical professions.
+Medical Professions Advising coordinates an exciting schedule of events, including informational meetings, developmental workshops, and informational sessions with representatives from health professional schools and practitioners.
+These sessions complement and reinforce the information students gain through advisement appointments, and assist students in broadening their perspectives of the medical professions.

 Medical Professions Review Board